brownjm1968/brownjm1968.github.io/index.md

 ## Focus

-I am a nuclear engineer who uses Python, C/C++, and Fortran programs to collect, analyze, and evaluate nuclear data in an effort to improve nuclear engineering applications for clean sustainable energy.
+I'm a nuclear engineer who uses Python, C/C++, and Fortran programs to collect, analyze, and evaluate nuclear data in an effort to improve nuclear engineering applications for clean sustainable energy.
 When nuclear data are missing or poorly defined, I design and execute cross section measurements to create new datasets.

 ## Education